 We and other local councils are running a countywide contact tracing service, working closely with NHS Test and Trace to contact people who have tested positive for Covid-19, giving them help, advice and support to self-isolate.

-The countywide scheme launched on 19 November.
-It’s an expansion of Peterborough’s contact tracing service, which was set up in August and proved valuable in keeping rates of the virus reduced.
+The countywide scheme launched in November 2020.
+It’s an expansion of Peterborough’s contact tracing service, which had proved valuable in keeping rates of the virus reduced.

 Officers from each of the councils who have undergone special training in contact tracing will be contacting people who have tested positive but have not responded to a call or email from the national service, to ask them for details of their close contacts.